PR diff doesn't update when target changes

 0bd6161.
 Perhaps the "Update Commits" step I listed in the original report is a red herring.

-#8 Updated by Marcin Kuzminski [staff] 3 days ago
+#8 Updated by Marcin Kuzminski [CTO] about 1 year ago

 Yes, so if the "new" PR diff is also considered incorrect this is a different problem.
 The main assumption till now was the update changes the diff in an unexpected way.
 We'll check same example as your graph to verify everything is ok with calculating common ancestor and a diff.

-#9 Updated by Marcin Kuzminski [staff] 3 days ago
+#9 Updated by Marcin Kuzminski [CTO] about 1 year ago

 I meant to say the step where the master branch of the target repository is updated.